let4be/crusty/main/README.md

 - see `Crusty` live at http://localhost:3000/d/crusty-dashboard/crusty?orgId=1&refresh=5s

+- to stop background run and _erase_ crawling data(clickhouse/grafana)
+  `docker-compose down -v`

 additionally

 - study [config file](./main/config.yaml) and adapt to your needs, there are sensible defaults for a 100mbit channel, if you have more/less bandwidth or poor cpu you might need to adjust `concurrency_profile`

-- to run && attach and see live logs from all containers `CRUSTY_SEEDS=https://example.com docker-compose up`

 - to stop background run and _retain_ crawling data `docker-compose down`

-- to stop background run and _erase_ crawling data(clickhouse/grafana)
-`docker-compose down -v`
+- to run && attach and see live logs from all containers (can abort with ctrl+c) `CRUSTY_SEEDS=https://example.com docker-compose up`

 - to see running containers `docker ps`(should be 3 - `crusty-grafana`, `crusty-clickhouse` and `crusty`)